 The type of carbohydrates consumed is important.
 There are 2 types of carbohydrates – complex and simple.

 - Simple carbs (sugar) provide a quick burst of energy.
 Examples: candy bars, energy bars, packaged baked goods, candy, soft drinks.

 Why are carbs maligned by dieters if they are so essential for energy?
-Because less simple carbs is the key, not less complex carbs.
-Confusion arose when the word “simple” was dropped, making it seem all carbohydrates (including complex) were bad.
+Because of simple carbs, not complex carbs.
+Confusion arose when the word “simple” was dropped, making it seem all carbohydrates (including complex) were terrible.